What is a cooperative school?

 What if I can't make it when I am scheduled to help in the class?

-Each family chooses the days to work in their child’s class.
-If a scheduling conflict arises, you may trade your day with another co-oping adult in the class.
+If a scheduling conflict or illness arises, you may trade your day with another co-oping adult in the class or contact an individual on our alternate list.